c4v4/LKH3/README.md

 1. The original LKH3.
 2. The LKH3 with only the new Penalty and caching system (which maintain the same search trajectory w.r.t. the original).
-3. The LKH3 with the new Penalty, caching system and Flip function (which obtain different result due to a different search trajectory).
+3. The LKH3 with the new Penalty, caching system and Flip function (which obtain different results due to a different search trajectory).

-For all the test, only the *RUN* time has been counted, ignoring the setup time where the ascent procedure is run to create the candidate set.
+For all the test, only the time of the single *RUN* has been counted, ignoring the setup time where the ascent procedure is run to create the candidate set.

+---
 ## Original README.txt content:

 LKH is an implementation of the Lin-Kernighan traveling salesman heuristic.